 Required of all music majors.
 Students will present a solo recital on their major instrument/voice consisting of 40 minutes of music.
 Students must perform and "pass" a pre-recital jury before the music faculty one month prior to the scheduled senior recital.
-Student may pick up a recital handbook from the Division of Visual and Performing Arts office in Shaw Center.
+Student may pick up a recital syllabus/application from the Division of Visual and Performing Arts office in Shaw Center.
+Prerequisite: Music majors must pall all components of the Piano Proficiency exam before registering for this course.